pkibbey/pkibbey.github.io/src/content/blog/design-systems.md

 _When I first embarked on the journey to create a design system for my company, it felt like tackling one of the most impactful challenges in frontend engineering.
 Our applications—spanning a mix of legacy and modern frameworks—were a chaotic patchwork of inconsistent styles, duplicated components, and hard-to-maintain code._

+## The Dream of a Unified Design System

 The promise of a design system was clear:
 1. **Consistency** across all products.
 2. **Scalability** for future development.